lehrig/kubeflow-ppc64le-manifests/TROUBLE_SHOOT.md

 ### Symptoms

+- Errors in: ```oc logs -n kubeflow admission-webhook-deployment```
+- Getting a ```Envoy proxy is NOT ready: config not received from Pilot (is Pilot running?)```
 - Getting a ```Unable to connect to the server: x509: certificate has expired or is not yet valid``` (see: https://cloud.google.com/anthos/clusters/docs/bare-metal/latest/troubleshooting/expired-certs)
-- Errors in: ```oc logs -n kubeflow admission-webhook-deployment```
 - Getting a ```multiple CertificateRequests were found for the``` (when ```oc logs cert-manager...```)

 ### Diagnosis